 After submitting your proposal, an exclusion from the competitive range determination letter from the agency creates significant amounts of stress and disappointment.
-Making sure that your bid is compliant and presents a competitive edge is essential to standing a chance of winning.
+Making sure that your bid is compliant and presents a competitive edge is essential to stand a chance of winning.

 What is the Competitive Range Determination?

 The competitive range determination in government contracting means that the Agency makes a decision as to the final group of proposals that will have serious consideration for an award.